MerginMaps/db-sync/docs/install.md

 ## Windows executable

-For Windows we provide pre-built exe file for [download](fill-link).
+For Windows we provide pre-built exe file for download since version 2.0 - there are [download links attached to releases](https://github.com/MerginMaps/mergin-db-sync/releases).

 To run the tool, open the terminal and run the executable with your config file (`config.yaml`):